fusioncharts/dev_centre_docs/fusiongrid/fusiongrid_Overview.md

 Run FusionGrid application on your backend infrastructure and start constructing your Grid.
 We support Windows, Mac, and Linux, so you don't have to worry about cross-platform integration.

 ## FusionGrid SDK
-Once you start the FusionGrid server on your system,  we will learn how FusionDataStore works.
+Once you start the FusionGrid application on your system,  we will learn how FusionDataStore works.
 FusionDataStore provides in-memory relational database management.
 It is the grid’s backbone to manage data, and it is already supported in FusionTime.
 There is comprehensive documentation available on using it in the (Dev Center)[/dev/fusiontime/fusiontime-data-engine/overview].
 If you are interested in more detail, we highly recommend you go through it.

 > **Important Note**: Because FusionDataStore is an in-memory relational database management library, you can use it to manage your data as well.
 It natively supports operations like select, filter, pivot, etc.